 Clearing of obstacles:

 Range: a maximum of 38 km.

 Named Deborah (D 51 Evil) it is a Mark IV female weighing 28 tons.
-Constructed at Lincoln, it was shipped and took part in the Battle of Cambrai (November 20 – December 6).
+Built at Lincoln, it was shipped and then took part in the Battle of Cambrai (November 20 – December 6).

 The main entrance is a double door located under the four lateral towers.
-The tank tracks are covering the sides and the gas reservoir is outside to reduce the fire risk.
-A eight-man crew could fit inside.
+The tank tracks cover the sides and the gas reservoir is outside to reduce the risk of fire.
+An eight-man crew could fit inside.
 The tank was commanded by Second Lieutenant F.G.Heap.

-Drafted in October 1916, the fabrication process started in march-april 1917.
-The mass use of tanks during the Battle of Cambrai is part of the strategy of General Julian Byng, commander of the British Third Army.
+Drafted in October 1916, the manufacturing process started in March-April 1917.
+The mass use of tanks during the Battle of Cambrai was part of the strategy of General Julian Byng, commander of the British Third Army.